About Lookup Table Blocks

 A lookup table block uses an array of data to map input values to output values, approximating a mathematical function.
 Given input values, Simulink performs a “lookup” operation to retrieve the corresponding output values from the table.
 If the lookup table does not define the input values, the block estimates the output values based on nearby table values.

-The lookup table defines its output (y) data discretely
+lookup table defines its output (y) data discretely over the input

 An input of -2 enables the table to look up and retrieve the corresponding output value (-8).
 Likewise, the lookup table outputs 27 in response to an input of 3.